otsukaresamadeshita/Rust_Biofile_CLI_Template/README.md

 # Rust Biofile CLI Maker Template
 A simple repository for building Biology CLIs in Rust fast.
 The motivation for this repository are 1) Sorting through the many crates to read and write bioinformatics files and 2) rust htslib is a wrapper rather than a rust implementation.
-Here we have rust templates to start making CLIs
+Here we have rust templates to start making CLIs, with examples from each crate.

-Follows the structure of the [Rust CLI Tutorial](https://github.com/otsukaresamadeshita/Rust_Bio_CLI_Template).
+Follows the structure of the [Rust CLI Tutorial](https://rust-cli.github.io/book/index.html).

 Features:
 <ul>